t3nsor/us-immigration-faq/green-card.md

 * Diversity immigrants can have derivative beneficiaries [43].
 * Asylees and refugees can have derivative beneficiaries [49][50].
 The derivatives are accorded the same status as the principals, and therefore must apply for LPR status after one year, just as the principal does [51].

+## What happens when an adjustment of status application is denied?
+Denial of Form I-485 results in your status not being adjusted; for example, if you were in H-1B status at the time when Form I-485 was denied, then you continue in H-1B status.
+However, if your nonimmigrant status has expired by the time that Form I-485 is denied, then you are in trouble, since USCIS has decided to start referring to removal proceedings all denied I-485 applicants who are unlawfully present upon denial [60].
+It is therefore advisable to, whenever possible, keep renewing your nonimmigrant status while waiting for your I-485 to be adjudicated.
+(Unfortunately, there are some nonimmigrant classifications, such as K-1 and K-2, for which this isn't possible.)

+## How can I get an Employment Authorization Document (EAD)?
+There are many ways to get an EAD, but only two will be discussed in this section of the FAQ.

+Aliens applying for adjustment of status can apply for an EAD [55].
+USCIS allows Form I-765, Application for Employment Authorization, to be filed either concurrently with Form I-485, or while Form I-485 is pending [56].
+If Form I-485 is approved, you become an LPR and no longer need an EAD.
+However, many adjustment applicants will want to apply for an EAD because Form I-765 typically takes around 3 months to be approved, which is significantly more quickly than Form I-485.

+As an exception, asylees and refugees qualify for employment authorization "incident to status" [59], and even though they may have a pending I-485, they should apply for employment authorization on the basis of their status, not on the basis of the pending I-485 [56].

+## If my I-485 is denied, does my EAD get revoked?
+USCIS may revoke an EAD when it determines that a change in circumstances results in you no longer being eligible for employment authorization [57].
+Thus, if you received an EAD due to a pending I-485 and the I-485 is denied, USCIS has grounds to revoke the EAD upon written notice, which gives you 15 days to respond (for example, by filing a motion to reopen the adjustment case).
+Some immigration lawyers claim that regardless of whether or not USCIS notifies you that they are revoking your EAD, the denial of Form I-485 results in automatic revocation of the EAD.
+Others, however, recognize that federal regulations explicitly require written notice of revocation (see, *e.g.*, [Silzer, 2009](http://ilw.com/articles/2009,0723-silzer.shtm)).

+Note, however, that if you are placed in removal proceedings upon the denial of the adjustment of status application (see above), then this has a side effect of automatically revoking your EAD; USCIS is not required to send notice of revocation in such cases [58].

 # References
 [1] INA 101(a)(15)(O)(i) ([8 USC §1101(a)(15)(O)(i)](https://www.law.cornell.edu/uscode/text/8/1101#a_15_O_i))
 [2] INA 289 ([8 USC §1359](https://www.law.cornell.edu/uscode/text/8/1359))